itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;5.
-Similarly, we can obtain the relationship of the gap (distance) between two waveguides and the coupling coefficient, as well as the relationship of the wavelength and the coupling length.
+Similarly, we can obtain the relationship between the gap (distance) between two waveguides and the coupling coefficient and the relationship between the wavelength and the coupling length.

 </div>